UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

    **Code along!**

-Using the virtual environment created earlier and the ``spacy`` we installed under example 1) above.
+Using the virtual environment created earlier and the ``spacy`` we installed under the code-along example above.

 .. admonition:: UPPMAX: Load modules for Python, activate the environment
    :class: dropdown